This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Blueberry cream cheese is simple to whip up at home: you simply make a homemade jam using fresh or frozen blueberries, then mix it with softened cream cheese until combined.
+Blueberry cream cheese is simple to whip up at home!
+Just make a homemade jam using fresh or frozen blueberries, then mix it with softened cream cheese until combined.
 The blueberries make the most vibrant purple color!
 Here are the ingredients you’ll need:

 • Cream cheese, full fat